DanielPlesa/Staff-python-top-contributors/README.md

 ## Top Python Contributors Scraper

-This script ranks top Python contributors by exploring the most-starred repositories on GitHub, grabbing the top contributors from each project, and enriching every user with contribution stats, profile metadata, and a per-repo Python commit breakdown.
+This script ranks top Python contributors by exploring the most-starred Python repositories on GitHub, grabbing the top contributors from each project, and enriching every user with name, email, contribution stats, profile metadata, and a per-repo Python commit breakdown.
 Results are written to `sorted_top_python_contributors.csv`, sorted by total contributions.

 ## How It Works